 Encryption and Authentication: To connect to the City network, all computers with wireless LAN devices must utilize a City approved configuration which drops all unauthenticated and unencrypted traffic.
 To comply with this policy, wireless implementations must maintain point-to-point hardware encryption of at least 128- bits.
 All implementations must support a hardware address (MAC address) that can be registered and tracked.
 All wireless implementations must support and employ strong user authentication which checks against a BTS approved and managed RADIUS database and support 802.1x authentication.

-Setting the SSID: All wireless access points shall have their SSID configured so that it either is not broadcast or does not contain the default supplied by the manufacturer.
+Setting the SSID: All wireless access points shall have their Service Set ID configured so that it does not contain the default supplied by the manufacturer.

 Penetration Tests and Audits: Wireless Access Points & Base Stations are subject to periodic penetration tests and audits.
-Unapproved wireless access points and/or those devices which do not comply with BTS approved security configurations are subject to immediate network disconnection and equipment confiscation.
+Unapproved wireless access points are subject to immediate network disconnection and equipment confiscation.

 Authorized by Ordinance No. 179999 passed by Council March 15, 2006 and effective April 14, 2006.